 2018 VP1 orbits the sun every 731 days (2.00 years), coming as close as 0.91 AU and reaching as far as 2.27 AU from the sun.
-Based on its brightness and the way it reflects light, 2018 VP1 is probably between 0.00 to 0.00 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+Based on its brightness and the way it reflects light, 2018 VP1 is probably between 0.002 to 0.004 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2018 VP1's orbit is 0.00 AU from Earth's orbit at its closest point.
 This means that its orbit is relatively close to Earth's orbit.

 2018 VP1 has 1 close approaches predicted in the coming decades:

 |Nov.
 2, 2020||419,130||9.711|

 NASA Sentry has assessed impact risk for 3 very close approach scenarios.
 Here are the top scenarios ordered by probability of impact: